Developments of Regional Importance

 It is CMAP's intent to review development proposals that have the possibility of introducing widespread regional impacts to the daily activities of significant numbers of people or to the natural environment.
 Of particular concern are characteristics of proposals that may have impacts beyond the jurisdiction of the permitting agency (e.g. municipal zoning, county stormwater, state transportation departments).
 At the same time, it is not CMAP's intent to usurp the due authority of permitting agencies or unnecessarily delay a proposed development with a review of questionable relevance or value.

 This DRI process was originally put in place for a two-year trial period by CMAP, from August 1, 2009 to July 31, 2011.
-At its meeting on August 10, 2011, the CMAP Board determined that the process should continue for an additional two more years until July 31, 2013.
-During the June 12, 2013 CMAP Board meeting the DRI process wasn given final approval with no modifications to the existing process.
+At its meeting on August 10, 2011, the CMAP Board determined that the process should continue for an additional two years until July 31, 2013.
+During the June 12, 2013 CMAP Board meeting the DRI process was given final approval with no modifications to the existing process.
 For more infomation on how the DRI process was developed, please follow the link Developments of Regional Importance (DRI) Process.

 What is a Development of Regional Importance (DRI)?